Kalle Rovanperä seen performing during the World Rally Championship Chile in Conception, Chile on September 26, 2024.

 © Jaanus Ree/Red Bull Content Pool

-Shakedown: Thursday morning is a full-speed test where teams fine-tune the set-up of the cars to suit the surface.
-Extremes would be chunky tyres, high ride height and maximum play in the suspension for bumpy gravel stages and thin tyres, low-ride and stiff suspension for Tarmac.
+Shakedown: Thursday morning is a full-speed test where teams fine-tune the setup of their cars to suit the surface.
+Extremes would be chunky tires, high ride height and maximum play in the suspension for bumpy gravel stages and thin tires, low-ride and stiff suspension for Tarmac.

 Kalle Rovanperä takes the Ceremonial Start at Rally Monte Carlo for the first time as a defending World Champion.